fmugianesi/CHROMATIC/README.md

 In our application to NPC, we found that the optimal number of clusters (major 3D types) is 4, thus in the script we set *n_clu = 4*.
 Change this parameter according to the number of clusters you identified.
 Also, change the parameters relative to which 3D types compose every major 3D type according to your findings.
 The output is:
 1. a compressed array for each chromosome, representing intra-chromosomal contact maps annotating the identified major 3D types, saved in './data/NPC/CHROMATIC/major3Dtypes/' (with the name 'painted_hicmap_major3Dtypes_chr1.npz' for chromosome 1).
 In this folder you can find an example of it, for our application in NPC.
+Since in NPC we have 4 major clusters, the generated map can assume value 0, 1, 2, 3, 4, where each value corresponds to a different classification: 0:unclassified, 1:nTFs, 2:Inactive, 3:Active, 4:PcG-Bivalent.
 See step no.20 for more details about this map.
 2. a numpy array that describes the number of pixels associated to each 3D type, saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'counter_pixels_major3Dtypes_NP.npy'.
 The script also prints the total number of classified pixels genome-wide.